ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Creating valid variable names
 =============================

 Not all strings are valid Ansible variable names.
-A variable name must start with a letter, and can only include letters, numbers, and underscores. `Python keywords`_ are not valid variable names.
+A variable name must start with a letter, and can only include letters, numbers, and underscores. `Python keywords`_ and :ref:`playbook keywords<playbook_keywords>` are not valid variable names.

 .. table::
    :class: documentation-table